 What does an Emergency Medical Technician do?

 As mentioned above, EMTs and Paramedics take care of the sick or badly injured in emergency situations.
-This list includes a more detailed outline of their position.
+Here is a list includes a more detailed outline of the EMT position.

 How you can become an Emergency Medical Technician in Texas

 Becoming an EMT in Texas will require finishing a professional training course.
 Texas mandates that all EMTs and Paramedics in the state be professionally licensed.
 Although each state might have different requirements for EMT certification, the five steps listed below are fairly standard.

 Step 1: Get your high school diploma or G.E.D.

 Receiving your high school diploma is a basic foundation to becoming employed in any type of skilled position.
 This is true when it comes to the majority of jobs in healthcare.
 And even in cases when it’s possible to find employment without a high school diploma, the jobs normally don’t offer much in compensation or chances for advancement.

 If shopping for an Emergency Medical Technician certification course, you will find that all schools require trainees to hold a G.E.D. or diploma prior to registration.
 For that reason, if you are planning on working in healthcare, it is a smart idea to complete this worthwhile initial step.

 Step 2: Graduate from an accredited EMT school in TX